-ACTION Measure Priority Outcomes Service Area 1 Continue to advocate through Community Safety and Wellbeing Committee for health, education, and family support services, including public transport.
-Measure 1: Do not lose any government services in Collie Measure 2: Engage through Community Safety and Wellbeing Committee Support Vulnerable People Corporate Services 2 Advocate for adequate early childhood facilities and programs Measure: Seek to have a Shire representative on the Board of the PCYC and Child and Parent Centre 3 Support and promote opportunities for youth development, employment, and activities.
-Measure: Number of youth-specific events 4 Support the provision of a range of facilities and services to encourage ageing in place in our community Measure: Run Annual Seniors Week event 5 Support lifelong learning, arts, and culture in the community through the provision of library, art, and cultural facilities and services.
+ACTION Measure Priority Outcomes Service Area 1 Advocate for health, education and family support services, including public transport.
+Measure 1: Retain existing and increase government services in Collie Measure 2: Engage through Community Safety and Wellbeing Committee Support Vulnerable People Corporate Services 2 Advocate for adequate early childhood facilities and programs 3 Support and promote opportunities for youth development, employment, and activities.
+Measure: Number of youth-specific events and programs held or supported by the Shire of Collie or in the community 4 Support the provision of a range of facilities and services to encourage ageing in place in our community Measure: Run Annual Seniors Week event 5 Support lifelong learning, arts, and culture in the community through the provision of library, art, and cultural facilities and services.
 Measure: Maintain the library and art gallery 6 Ensure people with disabilities can access and use both Shire and general facilities and services.
-Measure: Annual report on implementing the access and inclusion plan 7 Advocate for Aboriginal health, inclusion, and services Measure: Develop a Reconciliation Action Plan within the Plan period 8 Promote the development of affordable, sustainable residential developments and urban renewal opportunities Measure: Number of new residential development applications assessed annually Promote healthier lifestyles 9 Provide information about community facilities available Measure: Introduce a new resident welcome pack and promote community groups on the Shire's Facebook and website
+Measure: Annual report on implementing the access and inclusion plan 7 Advocate for Aboriginal health, inclusion, and services Measure: Develop a Reconciliation Action Plan within the Plan period 8 Promote the development of affordable, sustainable residential developments and urban renewal opportunities Measure: Number of new residential development applications assessed annually Promote healthier lifestyles Development Services 9 Provide information about community facilities available Measure: Investigate a new resident welcome pack within the Plan period and promote community groups on the Shire's social media sites and website